Ligand (biochemistry): Receptor/ligand binding affinity

-Drug potency and binding affinity
+Drug or hormone binding potency

-Binding affinity data alone does not determine the overall potency of a drug.
+Binding affinity data alone does not determine the overall potency of a drug or a naturally produced (biosynthesized) hormone.

 Potency is a result of the complex interplay of both the binding affinity and the ligand efficacy.

+Drug or hormone binding efficacy

 Ligand efficacy refers to the ability of the ligand to produce a biological response upon binding to the target receptor and the quantitative magnitude of this response.
 This response may be as an agonist, antagonist, or inverse agonist, depending on the physiological response produced.

 Selective and non-selective

 Selective ligands have a tendency to bind to very limited kinds of receptor, whereas non-selective ligands bind to several types of receptors.
 This plays an important role in pharmacology, where drugs that are non-selective tend to have more adverse effects, because they bind to several other receptors in addition to the one generating the desired effect.

 Hydrophobic ligands

 For hydrophobic ligands (e.g. PIP2) in complex with a hydrophobic protein (e.g. lipid-gated ion channels) determining the affinity is complicated by non-specific hydrophobic interactions.
 Non-specific hydrophobic interactions can be overcome when the affinity of the ligand is high.
 For example, PIP2 binds with high affinity to PIP2 gated ion channels.